-Mass loss from alpine glaciers contributes to sea-level rise, water scarcity in alpine communities, and geomorphic hazards.
-Projections indicate that, as Earth’s climate warms during the next century, mass loss from glaciers will increase.
+I am a PhD student focussing on identifying novel methods for monitoring mountain glaciers.
+Mass loss from mountain glaciers contributes to sea-level rise, water scarcity in alpine communities, and geomorphic hazards.
 In the tropical Andes alone, almost 4 million people rely on glaciers for water supply during drought.
-As a result, accurate predictions of how alpine glaciers are responding to warming are essential, yet there still remains significant uncertainty in existing projections.
-To track the changes of glaciated regions, improve confidence in future climate projects, and protect communities from associated hazards, requires detailed and systematic monitoring programmes.
 Mountain glaciers present unique challenges for Earth observation, but a new generation of high resolution remote sensing techniques may help better understand the responses of glaciers to changes in the climate, and provide a monitoring system for water resources and natural hazards.
-This project studies three pioneering remote sensing techniques, applied to the Cordillera Vilcanota, Peru:
+This project studies three pioneering remote sensing techniques, applied to the Southern Peruvian Andes:

 Altimetry in Mountainous Regions

 The original ICESat mission proved the possibility to derive elevation change from a number of mountain glaciers, but the technique has yet to be adopted widely for use in long-term glacial monitoring.
-The recent launch of Sentinel-3 (ESA) and ICESat-2 (NASA) both mark a fundamental shift in satellite technology.
-Both missions offer altimetry measurements at vastly improved spatial or temporal resolutions.
-I will test the performance of Sentinel-3 and ICESat-2 over mountain glaciers, to identify whether altimetry is a viable technique for quantifying long-term, regional scale mass loss.
+The recent launch of Sentinel-3 (ESA) and ICESat-2 (NASA) both mark a fundamental shift in satellite technology in vastly improved spatial or temporal resolutions.
+I will test the performance of Sentinel-3 and ICESat-2 over mountain glaciers, to identify whether altimetry is a viable technique for quantifying long-term, regional-scale mass loss.

 - Impacts of climate change on the cryosphere